okkdev/fgcbasel/content/monthly-mash/monthly-mash-7-spooky-mystery-mash.md

 We will be playing round robin or swiss rounds depending on player number.

-Matches are:

-* First to 2 aka Best of 3
-* First to 3 aka Best of 5 in winners/losers/grand finals

 ## Join

 To join please preregister on Challonge here: <https://challonge.com/mm7spooky>\